MetalMetric › Melt Calculator › Gold Melt Value

 Frequently Asked Questions

-Not necessarily.
-Melt value is the floor — the value of just the gold content.
-Resale value can be higher if the item has numismatic value (rare coins), brand value (Tiffany, Cartier), historical significance, or gemstones.
-For generic scrap gold, melt value and resale value are very close.
+Melt value is the floor — purely the gold content at spot price.
+Resale value can be higher if the item has numismatic value (rare or graded coins — American Gold Eagle MS-70, for example, can trade at 3–5× melt), designer or estate jewelry value (Tiffany, Cartier, Van Cleef pieces sell well above melt at auction), historical significance, or significant gemstones.
+For generic scrap — broken chains, single earrings, damaged rings — melt value and realistic selling price are essentially the same.

-Yes — MetalMetric's vault lets you add each piece with what you paid, and it tracks your real-time P&L against live spot.
-You can see exactly what your gold is worth at any moment and whether you're up or down on each item.
-The free tier supports 15 items with no credit card required.
-Start tracking for free.
+Yes — MetalMetric's free Vault lets you log every gold piece with what you paid, and tracks real-time P&L against live spot.
+See exactly what each item is worth at any moment — whether it's a 14K chain, a Gold Eagle, a bar, or scrap — and whether you're up or down.
+Free tier supports 15 items with no credit card required.

 More than a calculator.
 A full portfolio tracker.